 Kirsty is available for booking for talks.
-Having written three successful books of folk tales, she has lots of tales to tell about her research into county folklore.
+Having written four successful books of folk tales, she has lots of tales to tell about her research into county folklore.
 When researching the folk and ghost tale books, she visited all the locations of the stories, and delved deep into their history, both legendary and factual.
 Her talks are an engaging combination of slide show, talk and storytelling.

 She currently offers talks on the following subjects: